10 Underrated Graphic Design Tools in 2026 That Deserve More Attention

 From lightweight vector editors to AI-powered prototyping tools with seamless collaboration features, these applications are designed with modern workflows in mind—prioritizing performance, accessibility, and user control.
 Many are built by small, passionate teams who focus on solving real pain points rather than chasing market share.

-1. Vectornator — The Vector Tool That’s Faster Than Illustrator
+1. Linearity Curve— The Vector Tool That’s Faster Than Illustrator

 • Perfect for logo design and illustration